acm-uiuc/til/_til/unix/curling-with-basic-auth-credentials.md

+---
-# Curling With Basic Auth Credentials
+title: Curling With Basic Auth Credentials
+category: unix
+---

 I often use `curl` to take a quick look at the responses of particular endpoints.
 If I try to `curl` a URL that is secured with HTTP Basic